-We exclusively work with professionals (primarily physicians, dentists, and other attorneys), helping them collect rightful benefits under their private, “own-occupation” disability insurance policies.
+We have represented professionals throughout the country (primarily physicians, dentists and other attorneys), helping them collect rightful benefits under their private, “own-occupation” disability insurance policies.
 Our firm is nationally regarded for our unparalleled track record in securing benefits for our clients.

-We have handled claims with all of the major disability insurance companies and are well-known in the disability insurance industry.
+We have handled claims throughout the country with all of the major disability insurance companies and are well-known for our successful track record.
 We are selective and limit the number of cases we take, to ensure that we are able to devote time, resources and energy to each individual client in order to secure their rightful benefits.

 Have you handled disability claims involving my profession/insurance company/medical condition?